acl-org/emnlp-2023/_pages/participants.md

 # To Authors: Submission Requirements for Underline

-## General Information

-My paper has been accepted to the main conference.
-What do I need to submit to Underline?

 ### Oral Presentation (In-Person or Remote)

 If you are presenting an oral (in-person or remotely), you are required to submit: